 RA: “A friend introduced us, Mimmo and I. I walked into his studio and I fell in love right away.
 He had the walls painted in these colors, a cheddar and a green and a purple.
 I walked in the room and I thought: I could stay here all day.
-I was wearing a suit that day, not bright like this, but you know a dark blue suit, like most guys wear.
-I always had funky ties and socks, but so much in the suits.
+I was wearing a suit that day, not bright like this, but you know, a dark blue suit, like most guys wear.
+I always had funky ties and socks, but not so much in the suits.
 He had books and books of fabrics that I could look at for days on end.”

 RD: I’m curious, you say you’re shy and even nervous, but you wear clothes that are so flamboyant and make people look at you and want to talk to you-

 RA: “But nobody does talk to me.
 Not one.
 I might get a shoutout from a guy saying nice suit, but that's it.”

 RA: “Never.
 Well, the only people who might say anything; black people.
 It's always a black person, never a white person.
 One time I had a guy say “You are one fly dressing motherfucker” and I thought: that’s the best thing I’ve ever heard!
 I like it when I hear something from a black person because the white people, they don’t know color.
 They’re afraid of color.
 It might be me too.
 I try not to look around when I’m walking.
 I avoid people’s glances.
 I don’t want to see if they disapprove of my look.
 Maybe I come off as aloof."

 RD: Are you a New Yorker?